swiftlang/swift-evolution/proposals/nnnn-actors.md

 A declaration with an attribute indicating a global actor type is actor-isolated to that global actor.
 The global actor type has its own queue that is used to perform any access to mutable state that is also actor-isolated with that same global actor.

 Global actors are implicitly singletons, i.e. there is always _one_ instance of a global actor in a given process.
-This is in contrast to `actor classes`, of which there can be no instances, one insance, or many instances in a given process at any given time.
+This is in contrast to `actor classes`, of which there can be no instances, one instance, or many instances in a given process at any given time.

 ## Detailed design